ccgus/fmjs/README.md

-# fmjs
+# FMJS
-A JavaScript to C/Cocoa bridge
+An incomplete and experimental JavaScript to C/Cocoa bridge

-A playground for some Cocoa JS things I want to try.
-I borrow liberally from the Mocha project: [https://github.com/logancollins/Mocha](https://github.com/logancollins/Mocha)
+Code borrowed liberally from the Mocha project: [https://github.com/logancollins/Mocha](https://github.com/logancollins/Mocha)

-# Conversions (not all implemented yet)
+# Planned Conversions (not all implemented yet)

 ### Bridging from C to JavaScript:
 * To JS String: NSString + subclasses, selectors, char pointers (_C_CHARPTR)